IHTM42165 - Relevant property: AR and BR

 Proportionate charges: rate calculation

-• For exit charges before the first TYA (S68), in calculating rate you must not deduct AR or BR from the value of the relevant property at set-up of the trust.
+When calculating the rate you must not deduct AR or BR from the value of the relevant property at the date the trust was set-up.

-• For exit charges after a TYA (S69), you can continue to use the chargeable value of relevant property at the TYA net of AR or BR.
+You can continue to use the chargeable value of relevant property at the TYA after any AR or BR has been deducted.

 Period of ownership

-Cases sometimes arise where relevant property may start as relevant property, be appointed to IIP trusts, but then later revert to being relevant property again.
-Although the trustees have legal ownership throughout, the beneficiary has the IIP have beneficial entitlement and so will be the ‘owner’ for the BR/AR ownership provisions.
+Before FA06, it was possible for relevant property to start as relevant property, be appointed to IIP trusts, but then later revert to being relevant property again.
+Although the trustees had legal ownership throughout, the beneficiary who had the IIP had beneficial entitlement and so was the ‘owner’ for the BR and AR ownership provisions.

-For example, if business property reverted from IIP to discretionary trusts less than 2 years before a TYA, that property would not have been in the qualifying ownership of the trustees for the required 2 years and BR will not apply at the TYA.
+For example, if business property reverted from an IIP that commenced before FA06 to discretionary trusts less than 2 years before a TYA, that property would not have been in the qualifying ownership of the trustees for the required 2 years.
+BR will not apply at the TYA.

 Woodland relief